 Downtown Vancouver Summer Movie Nights

-In years when they aren’t cancelled due to virus pandemics, free outdoor movies take place in parks and plazas all across the Lower Mainland in the summer.
-In Vancouver on different days of the week there are free films at Canada Place, in front of the Queen Elizabeth Theatre, in Stanley Park and in the plaza outside the Vancouver Art Gallery.
+In years when they aren’t cancelled due to virus pandemics, free outdoor movies happen in parks and plazas all across the Lower Mainland in the summer.
+In Vancouver on different days of the week there are free films in front of the Queen Elizabeth Theatre, in Stanley Park and in the plaza outside the Vancouver Art Gallery, among other places.

 To learn about the movies by the Vancouver Art Gallery, continue reading.
 To learn about free summer film opportunities in other locations, click Free Vancouver Outdoor Movies.